Free Elder Justice Education

 Initially geared for financial planners, the training developers, the Department of Financial Institutions (DFI), granted permission to adapt the training for financial institutions.
 DFI is a state-level agency that regulates and oversees financial services to protect consumers and ensure fair practices.
 They can play a role in addressing and preventing financial abuse by providing resources, education and enforcement actions.

 This training is for staff at financial institutions throughout Wisconsin.
 Financial planners should take the original training.
-Please consult the Administrators Association (NASAA) website to learn more.
+To learn more, please consult the Administrators Association (NASAA) website.

 - Describe forms of financial abuse